 Dry piston pumps aren't quite as robust, but they will also run for a long time before overheating or needing a cool-down period.
 They are more than adequate for most home users.

 Dry piston pumps are maintenance-free, so they're excellent for the buyer who has few to no mechanical skills.
-(My chamber vacuum has a dry piston pump and in nearly 10 years, hasn't needed a moment of maintenance or repair.)

 Of the 4 chamber vacuum sealers reviewed in this article, the FoodKing is the only one with a rotary oil pump.
 The rest are dry piston pumps.